qiuxintao101/cobra/docs/detail.rst

          :alt: CoBRA schematics
          :align: center

-         Conceptual idea and workflow of *CoBRA*, the two different modes and the classification
+         Conceptual idea and workflow of *CoBRA*, the input and the output

  Next, we show a schematic of the *CoBRA* workflow from a more technical perspective by showing the actual steps that are performed: